-28Consistent with this interpretation, the survey data indicate that among Grade 10 students in the control group, only 24 percent of girls who did not enroll in the Grade 11 science track the following year declare that they could see themselves working in a science-related job, compared to 87 percent among those who did.
-In Grade 12, the gap is much less pronounced: the proportions are 64 percent among girls who did not enroll in a STEM undergraduate program the following year and 90 percent among those who did.
+&lt;sup>20Consistent with this interpretation, the survey data indicate that among Grade 10 students in the control group, only 24 percent of girls who did not enroll in the Grade 11 science track the following year declare that they could see themselves working in a science-related job, compared to 87 percent among those who did.

-29With the caveat that we lack the statistical power to detect a significant reduction in the gender gap in STEM enrollment.
+&lt;sup>21With the caveat that we lack the statistical power to detect a significant reduction in the gender gap in STEM enrollment.